Science: Learned societies

 Learned societies for the communication and promotion of scientific thought and experimentation have existed since the Renaissance.
 Many scientists belong to a learned society that promotes their respective scientific discipline, profession, or group of related disciplines.
-Membership may either be open to all, require possession of scientific credentials, or conferred by election.
+Membership may either be open to all, require possession of scientific credentials, or be conferred by election.
 Most scientific societies are nonprofit organisations, and many are professional associations.
 Their activities typically include holding regular conferences for the presentation and discussion of new research results and publishing or sponsoring academic journals in their discipline.
 Some societies act as professional bodies, regulating the activities of their members in the public interest, or the collective interest of the membership.

 The professionalisation of science, begun in the 19th century, was partly enabled by the creation of national distinguished academies of sciences such as the Italian Accademia dei Lincei in 1603, the British Royal Society in 1660, the French Academy of Sciences in 1666, the American National Academy of Sciences in 1863, the German Kaiser Wilhelm Society in 1911, and the Chinese Academy of Sciences in 1949.
-International scientific organisations, such as the International Science Council, are devoted to international cooperation for science advancement.
+International scientific organisations, such as the International Science Council, are devoted to international cooperation for scientific advancement.